-The Senior Responsible Officer oversees the competence of Authorising Officers and the processes in use in the Council.
+The Senior Responsible Officer has overall responsibility for the use and operation of RIPA within the Council, and oversees the competence of Authorising Officers and the processes in use in the Council.
 The Senior Responsible Officer is not an Authorising Officer as it would be inappropriate to oversee his / her own authorisations.
+The Senior Responsible Officer should be a member of the Corporate Leadership Team.

 Specifically the Senior Responsible Officer will be responsible for: